• Skip to primary navigation

 • Bring a large skillet or frying pan to medium high heat and crisp the bacon pieces (about 8 minutes).
 Do not drain off the bacon grease.
 Remove the cooked bacon and set aside in a dutch oven or casserole dish (one with a fitted lid).

-• Saute the chopped onion in remaining bacon grease until translucent, then transfer into the dutch oven or casserole dish with the bacon and browned beef.
+• Saute the chopped onion in the remaining bacon grease until translucent, then transfer into the Dutch oven or casserole dish with the bacon and browned beef.

-• Once the sauce has reached a full boil, transfer to the dutch oven or casserole dish.
-Pour directly over the bacon, beef and onion.
-Cover and cook in preheated oven at 395 degrees F (200 degrees C) for 1 hour.
+• Once the sauce has reached a full boil, transfer it to the Dutch oven or casserole dish.
+Pour directly over the bacon, beef, and onion.
+Cover and cook in a preheated oven at 395°F (200°C) for 1 hour.

-• Remove the cooking beef bourguignon from the oven after 1 hour and add the pearl onions, mushrooms, carrots and butter.
+• Remove the beef bourguignon from the oven after 1 hour and add the pearl onions, mushrooms, carrots, and butter.
 Stir to combine, then return to the oven and continue to cook for 1 additional hour.

 • Remove from the oven after 2 hours total cooking time in the oven and serve immediately over pasta, mashed potatoes, or toasted bread.